 Strength training is one of the most valuable tools for sustainable fat loss for women, particularly those navigating hormonal changes.
 Its benefits extend well beyond aesthetics:

-• Builds and preserves lean muscle mass, which supports metabolic rate
+- Builds and preserves lean muscle mass, which supports metabolism

-Two to four strength training sessions per week, focusing on compound movements like squats, deadlifts, rows, and presses, is a well-supported approach for both body composition and hormonal balance.
-Sessions do not need to exceed 30 to 45 minutes to be effective.
+Two to four strength training sessions per week, focusing on compound movements, can be a helpful starting point for both body composition and recovery support.
+Sessions do not need to be overly long to be effective.

-For a practical starting point, see our Home Workout Plan for Women.
+For a practical starting point, see our Home Workout Plan for Women and 7-Day Beginner Workout Plan for Women.

 Walking and Daily Movement